gamelab/kiwi.js/README.md

 * src - The kiwi.js framework source code
 * docs - API documentation on the Kiwi.JS framework.
 * docstyles - Used to store assets for building docs.
-* examples - These examples are soon to moved to a new repo and updated (See more info below)
 * templateGame - An example TemplateGame to help you on your way to developing a Kiwi.JS game.

 ###Files